scikit-fmm/scikit-fmm/README.md

 [![TravisCI](https://travis-ci.org/scikit-fmm/scikit-fmm.svg?branch=master)](https://travis-ci.org/scikit-fmm/scikit-fmm)[![PyPI version](https://badge.fury.io/py/scikit-fmm.svg)](http://pypi.python.org/pypi/scikit-fmm)[![Build status](https://ci.appveyor.com/api/projects/status/qhdwo9ut8vjyqf96?svg=true)](https://ci.appveyor.com/project/jkfurtney/scikit-fmm)

+# *Warning* this is an experimental branch of scikit-fmm

+This branch uses bicubic interpolation to initialize the initially frozen cells (adjacent to the zero-levelset).
+This is a work in progress.

 # scikit-fmm: the fast marching method for Python

 `scikit-fmm` is a Python extension module which implements the fast marching method.
 The fast marching method is used to model the evolution of boundaries